Switzerland mulls controversial Covid-19 health passports

 Despite such concerns, the idea of linking freedom of movement to coronavirus test results appears to be gaining ground as testing becomes more widespread and countries rush to restart their economies and ease lockdowns.
 Chile was the first country to provide certificates to people who have recovered from Covid-19, although the Latin American nation had to backpedal and rebrand its immunity certificates as “release certificates” after weeks of global debate on whether recovered patients are actually resistant to the virus.

 The pros and cons of immunity passports are being mulled in the UK and US, as well as hotly debated across Europe.
 German ethics experts are looking into it at the government’s request.
-“The question of what it means for society when some people are hit by restrictions and others are not, that touches on the foundations of how society functions together," German Health Minister Jens Spahnexternal link said earlier this month after securing millions of new coronavirus tests from Swiss drugmaker Roche.
+“The question of what it means for society when some people are hit by restrictions and others are not, that touches on the foundations of how society functions together," German Health Minister Jens Spahn said earlier this month after securing millions of new coronavirus tests from Swiss drugmaker Roche.

-The World Health Organizationexternal link cautions that such certificates could increase rather than reduce the risk of continued transmission.
+The World Health Organization cautions that such certificates could increase rather than reduce the risk of continued transmission.
 Some people may assume that they are immune to a second infection because they have received a positive test result and therefore ignore public health advice.

 “At this point in the pandemic, there is not enough evidence about the effectiveness of antibody-mediated immunity to guarantee the accuracy of an ‘immunity passport’ or ‘risk-free certificate’,” the Geneva-based body wrote in a scientific brief.